NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 {% hint style="info" %}
 The latest version of NSO Resource Manager is 4.2.12.
 It is recommended to always upgrade to the latest version of the package to access new features and stay up to date with security updates.
+We recommend taking an NSO backup (ncs-backup) prior to upgrading resource-manager.
+This provides an extra layer of assurance and makes recovery straightforward, should it be required as RM uses upgrade script.
 {% endhint %}

 ## Background <a href="#d5e17" id="d5e17"></a>